Light Truck Drivers

 Damage Controlman; Gunner's Mate; Machinery Technician; Marine Safety Specialist Deck; Material Maintenance Specialty; Naval Engineering Specialty; Storekeeper; Weapons Specialty

 Antitank Missile Gunner; Cryogenics Equipment Operator; Motor Vehicle Operator; Semitrailer Refueler Operator

 Builder; Construction Electrician; Construction Mechanic; Engineering Aid; Equipment Operator; Steelworker; UtilitiesmanNo similar titles were found.

-What they do:Drive a light vehicle, such as a truck or van, with a capacity of less than 26,000 pounds Gross Vehicle Weight (GVW), primarily to pick up merchandise or to deliver packages.
+What they do:Drive a light vehicle, such as a truck or van, with a capacity of less than 26,001 pounds Gross Vehicle Weight (GVW), primarily to pick up merchandise or packages from a distribution center and deliver.
 May load and unload vehicle.